Purdue-SoCET/aihw-design-logs/Fall-2025/michael-lee/week1.md

 State: I have questions about next steps, meeting times, etc

 Progress:
-- I am on the scheduler team working on the scoreboard
+- I am on the scheduler team working on the scoreboard.